Cal Raleigh Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.80 team ERA ranks third across all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third across all MLB pitching staffs.

-- The Rays surrender the second-fewest home runs in baseball (146 total, one per game).
+- Rays pitchers combine to give up 146 home runs (one per game), the least in the league.

-- Littell (3-4) gets the starting nod for the Rays in his 11th start of the season.
-He has a 4.69 ERA in 63 1/3 innings pitched, with 52 strikeouts.
+- Bradley makes the start for the Rays, his 18th of the season.
+He is 5-7 with a 5.31 ERA and 106 strikeouts through 79 2/3 innings pitched.

-- In his last outing on Saturday against the Cleveland Guardians, the righty went 4 2/3 innings, giving up four earned runs while surrendering nine hits.
+- The right-hander's last time out was on Sunday against the Cleveland Guardians, when he tossed five innings, surrendering one earned run while giving up three hits.

-- In 23 games this season, the 27-year-old has amassed an ERA of 4.69, with 7.4 strikeouts per nine innings.
-Opponents are hitting .280 against him.
+- In 17 games this season, the 22-year-old has a 5.31 ERA and 12 strikeouts per nine innings, while allowing a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.